ngfblog/keyanu/SECURITY.md

 Keyanu has no runtime dependency on external APIs or telemetry services during normal operation.

-It does not communicate with GitHub, Anthropic or any other third-party service while running.
+It does not communicate with GitHub, Anthropic or any third-party service while running.
 All credentials and application data remain on your own server.